paragkapoorcs/pk1/automation/07_Orchestration/readme.md

 # **Goals**

-1. Deploy workflow to schedule and run the Pipeline's
+Deploy workflow to schedule and run the Pipeline's.

 # **Specifications**